Updated workflows and polished tools built for faster perfusion decision support

-Quick.
-Easy.
-Accurate.
+Perfusion Calculations at the Speed of Light!
 Simply enter patient details—height, weight, prime volume, procedure type, and comorbidities—and our AI instantly generates a tailored care plan.

 Use your 5 free weekly credits here!

-See how Perfusion Mind outperforms ChatGPT (5.1).
+See how Perfusion Mind outperforms ChatGPT (o1) with answers built for perfusionists.

 Question: What are the steps to changing out an oxygenator while on CPB?